Renowned Cardiologist Reveals . . .

 And don't worry.

-At your leisure, read over your FREE Special Report and your FREE 3-month trial subscription to Dr. Crandall's Heart Health Report.
+At your leisure, read over your FREE Special Report and your newsletter Dr. Crandall's Heart Health Report.

 Take what you discover to help yourself and those you care about.

-And if you're not delighted with the practical heart-saving information you find in each and every report, just let me know.
+And if you're not delighted with the practical heart-saving information you find in each and every report, just let me know within the first 90 days.

 Either way, you can keep any issues you've received with our thanks, just for giving Dr. Crandall's Heart Health Report a try.
 How's that for fair?